 Fiona Haughton is a freelance violinist and violin teacher who has been working in Auckland for the last eight years.
 After spending her childhood in Auckland she moved to Wellington, where she completed a BMus(Hons) in violin performance at Victoria University.
 From there it was on to Vancouver, Canada, with the help of a Commonwealth Scholarship, where she completed a Masters of Music also in violin performance.
 After returning to Auckland in 2008 she established a studio teaching violin to students using the Suzuki method and began playing for various orchestras including NZ Barok.
 In the past eight years she has also undertaken much professional development on teaching using the Suzuki method.
 The majority of her time now is taken up being a busy mum to four children, including a set of twins, with occasional breaks during the week to teach violin or play in NZ Barok.

 Catherine Polglase is a freelance violinist and violin teacher.
 She studied violin at Auckland University with David Nalden, completing a BA in Music and History and studied baroque violin with Graham McPhail.
 Catherine is the leader of the Hamilton ensemble Vox Baroque that performs monthly cantatas as part of St Peters Cathedral Cantata Vespers.
 In 2017 Catherine was selected to be part of CMNZ Nelson Bach Residency working with Julliard 415 under Maasaki Suzuki.
 Catherine is a Suzuki violin teacher and also runs a Suzuki Early Childhood Education music class in her Hamilton studio.
 When not involved with music she is the Programme Co-ordinator for Central North Island of the parenting support programme 'Space for you and your baby'.
-In 2012 she received New Zealander of Year, Local Hero Award for her work in setting up the Space programme in the Waikato.
+In 2012 she received the New Zealander of Year, Local Hero Award for her work in setting up the Space programme in the Waikato.